-Summary of Affordable Housing Development Activities June 2001
+Summary of Affordable Housing Development Activities (as of April 2013)

 COMPLETED DEVELOPMENTS (HOME INC-OWNED PROPERTIES)